Brachial plexus

 Trunks

-How to easily remember this: imagine that the five anterior branches (C5-Th1) are the fingers of a hand, where the C5 is the thumb and the Th1 is the small finger.
-When you lean the thumb (C5) and the index finger (C6) you get the superior trunk.
-The middle finger (C7) stands alone and forms the medial trunk, and finally, the ring finger (C8) and the pinkie finger (Th1) together form the inferior trunk.
+How to easily remember this: imagine that your fingers are the five anterior branches (C5-T1), where C5 is the thumb and T1 is the little finger.
+When you connect the thumb (C5) with the index finger (C6), you get the superior trunk.
+The middle finger (C7) stands alone and forms the middle trunk, while the ring finger (C8) and the little finger (T1) connect to form the inferior trunk.

 Flashcards are a really effective way to study the trunks of the brachial plexus.
 Find out how you can easily make your own ones!